dsl-logo

 Medibank

 Note, this cost comparison is a guide only, based on the criteria outlined above.
+Pricing is accurate as at 12 January 2026.
 While we have chosen similar policies from each provider, in some cases price differences may reflect varying levels of cover.
 Prices are inclusive of government rebate, assume no LCH loading or age-based discount and are exclusive of any special offers available.
 These policies may not be suitable for you – please see the relevant Product Disclosure Statement to see what is covered.
 Not all providers in the market are reflected in the comparison.
 The table is sorted by lowest premium on combined Hospital and Extras cover.
-Pricing is accurate as at 15 October 2024.

 Other factors that may impact the cost of couples health insurance